amaaz-arshad/Chat-App/README.md

-# Private Chat App With React and Firebase version 9
+# Chat App With React and Firebase version 9

-This project is built with React and latest Firebase SDK version 9.

 ## Run the app